TylerM2112/middlewherev3/styleGuide.md

   .toLowerCase();
 ```

 #### If a function and it's functionality can fit on one line do it.
-If not, seperate it onto one line.
-Noone wants to read a huge one-liner
+If not, separate it onto one line.
+No one wants to read a huge one-liner

 ```js
 //bad